Create a

 Motivations for using fractional executives

 While circumstances often call for more experienced support, many internal factors can drive the decision to hire a fractional executive.
-While a wide range of opinions exist on when and how to best use one, there are a few basic and common rationales that can lead a company to hire one over a consultant, temp, interim, or other option.
+While a wide range of opinions exists on when and how best to use one, there are a few basic, common rationales that can lead a company to hire one over a consultant, a temp, an interim, or another option.

 1) Economic realities.
 When a company needs expert leadership but cannot afford to employ a full-time executive in a role whose capabilities might only be needed for a limited timeframe.

 2) Time constraints.
-At a time when leadership is needed to help the organization quickly respond to a crisis, circumstance, or other unforeseen event in which an outside resource can be quickly identified and retained.
+At a time when leadership is needed to help the organization respond quickly to a crisis, circumstance, or other unforeseen event, an outside resource can be identified and retained.

 3) Skill-gapped.
-Is the current leadership team lacking experience and know-how for stabilizing and guiding an organization through a turbulent time or major lifecycle event?
-Also, when an executive leaves, this can quickly fill the gap at a lower cost while searching for a replacement.
+Is the current leadership team lacking the experience and know-how to stabilize and guide an organization through a turbulent time or a major lifecycle event?
+Also, when an executive leaves, this can quickly fill the gap at a lower cost while a replacement is being sought.

 4) Consulting is insufficient.
 When a company faces a challenge for which a technical solution or strategy is insufficient, it must be addressed as it occurs, making a consulting firm's time and solution process unlikely to produce the needed results.